danielang2020/danielang2020.github.io/documents/k8s/k8s.md

 ##### Labels and Selectors
 > Labels are key/value pairs that are attached to objects, such as pods.
 Labels are intended to be used to specify identifying attributes of objects that are meaningful and relevant to users, but do not directly imply sematics to the core system.
 Labels can be used to organize and to select subsets of objects.
 Labels can be attached to objects at creation time and subsequently added and modified at any time.
 Each object can have a set of key/value labels defined.
 Each key must be unique for a given object.

-> Valid label keys have two segments: an optional prefix and name, seperated by a slash(/).
+> Valid label keys have two segments: an optional prefix and name, separated by a slash(/).
 The prefix is optional.
-If specified, the prefix must be a DNS subdomain: a series of DNS labels seperated by dots(.).
+If specified, the prefix must be a DNS subdomain: a series of DNS labels separated by dots(.).
 If the prefix is omitted, the label key is presumed to be private to the user.
 Automated system components which add labels to end-user objects must specify a prefix.

 > Via a label selector, the client/user can  identify a set of objects.
 The label selector is the core grouping primitive in Kubernetes.
 The Api currently supports two types of selectors: equality-based and set-based.
 >- Equality- or inequality-based requirements allow filtering by label keys and values.
 Matching objects must satisfy all of the specified label contraints, though they may have additional labels as well.
 Three kinds of operators are admitted =,==,!=.